MineMe0812/multichain-volume-bot/README.md

 # How can I boost the volume of token?
 # Multichain Volume Bot

-This volume bot distribute SOL to multiple wallets and buy and sell with that distributed wallets permanently on the Raydium, meteora and pump.fun.
+This volume bot distribute SOL to multiple wallets and buy and sell with that distributed wallets permanently on the any platform.

 <img src="catster-volume-bot.png" width="300"/>